CasperTheCat/PyDeduplication/README.md

 --fast | -f | Only use short hashes for comparing files --short-hash | -sh | Only generate short hashes when adding files (Implies --fast) --raw | -r | Hash the file as it appears on disk.
 Do not open the file container.
---silient | None | Don't print as much
+--silent | None | Don't print as much
 --hashtable | -t | Specify the hashtable name.
 Defaults to `.!HashList` --allow-quarantine | None | Enable moving files to `../.!Quarantine/`